vbiskit/keser/README.md

 python3 nexus.py

-the search will be slow depending on your CPU
+if the search is slow it may be you're CPU